polar3197/polar3197.github.io/_pages/about.md

 Interests:

-- I am currently planning a marathon semi-circling the North Bay and spanning two bridges.
+- Running!
+I am currently planning a marathon semi-circling the North Bay and spanning two bridges.
-- I am releasing a series of narrative scenes for a short story I've named "Not Set in Stone" in sporadic installations.
+- Writing!
+I am sporadically releasing a series of narrative scenes for a short story I've named "Not Set in Stone".

 ---